marktkimball/branch-hill-baptist/src/pages/im-new/index.md

     text: >
       There are lots of ways for you to join in on one of our services.
-With multiple service times throughout the week, we want you to have as much of an opportunity as possible to be a part.
+With multiple service times throughout the week, we want you to have as much of an opportunity as possible to take part.
 On Sundays, we have our morning worship service at 11am.
 Prior to the service, there is a Bible study hour beginning at 10am.
 The Sunday evening service begins at 6pm.
 We also have a midweek Bible study on Wednesdays at 7pm.